raine/Lolgato/README.md

 - Automatically turn lights on and off based on camera activity
 - Turn lights off when locking your Mac
+- Global keyboard shortcuts:
-- Global keyboard shortcut for toggling lights on and off
+  - Toggle lights on and off
+  - Increase and decrease brightness of all lights
+  - Increase and decrease temperature of all lights

 ## Download